 The popularity of polyurethane crack injection

-Polyurethane crack injection is without a doubt the most common waterstopping crack repair method in use throughout the world.
+Polyurethane crack injection is without a doubt the most common waterstopping foundation crack repair method in use throughout the world.
 This widespread use of polyurethane, sometimes referred to as urethane or grout, for concrete crack injection is a tribute to the inherent versatility of polyurethane in waterstopping applications.
-Polyurethane crack injection is commonly used in both residential (basement waterproofing) and commercial applications (parking garages).
+Foundation crack injection is commonly used in both residential (basement waterproofing) and commercial applications (parking garages).

-This is a picture of a polyurethane crack injection of a residential foundation crack.
+This is a picture of a polyurethane resin injection of a residential foundation crack.
 As no excavation is required, the cost of this type of waterproofing repair is 1/3 of the cost of excavating the foundation and waterproofing the crack from the outside.
 The pressurized injection will fill the crack through the entire thickness of the foundation wall, keeping water outside the building envelope where it belongs.

-There are numerous applications for polyurethane crack injection in commercial applications.
+There are numerous applications for polyurethane injection in commercial applications.
 In this picture, a crack in a very high poured concrete slab is being injected so that water on the factory floor above cannot leak onto the level below.

 Properties of polyurethane